-Contact Centres provide a safe space where children can see the parents that they don’t live with if there are concerns about the children meeting the parent in the community or at their own home.
+Contact centres provide a safe and neutral space where children can see the parent that they do not live with if there are concerns about the children meeting the parent in the community or at their own home.

-The aim is to keep children in touch with parents following separation in a safe environment because parenting shouldn’t end when relationships do.
+The aim is to keep children in touch with parent that they do not live with following separation in a safe environment because parenting shouldn’t end when relationships do.

 You can find your local contact centre here.